How to make a floral beauty balm

 In the ever-changing world of skincare, few products offer the versatility of a well-formulated balm.
 And if you’re a member of the Formula Botanica community, you already know just how amazing balms can be.
 Not only are they great to use, but they’re also incredibly easy and satisfying to make.

-While we’ve featured balms in our posts many times before, the one we have for you today is extra special.
-Our dedicated team has created an exquisite floral balm just for you, that not only smells but also feels amazing.
-Unlike other balms which are typically made with beeswax or plant wax, this balm is enriched with luxurious floral waxes.
+While we’ve featured balms in our posts many times before, the one I have for you today is extra special.
+Unlike other balms which are typically made with beeswax or plant wax, this floral balm is enriched with luxurious floral waxes.
 Not only does it give it a naturally exquisite fragrance, eliminating the need for essential oils, but also provides a soft, ointment-like texture.
-Trust us, you’ll want to get your hands on this balm!
+Trust me, you’ll want to get your hands on this balm!

 • Lips: Apply a small amount to your lips to keep them hydrated and soft, especially during harsh weather conditions